spiceai/docs/spiceaidocs/docs/components/views/index.md

 ## Limitations and Considerations

+- Views do not support acceleration; instead accelerate the underlying dataset(s).
 - Views are read-only; insert, update, and delete operations are not supported.
 - Performance depends on SQL complexity and underlying data.
 - Ensure queries are optimized to prevent slow execution.